-He has written two books, 'Entertain', and 'Best of British', published by Kyle Cathie, and is currently working on a third book.
+He has written two books, 'Entertain', and 'Best of British', published by Kyle Cathie.

 In 1996, along with his business partner, Ed opened Randall & Aubin Soho.
-The restaurant remains a huge success and they have since launched a global expansion programme with Randall and Aubin Manchester opening soon.
+The restaurant remains a huge success and they have since opened Randall and Aubin Manchester.

-Ed is an excellent speaker on food topics and business issues within the catering and service industries and is known for his work with brands such as Canderel and Philadelphia.
-In 2015 he created ‘Purple Sauce’ for Premier Inn’s breakfast offering, which was launched across the hotel chain’s restaurants in June 2015.
+Ed is an excellent speaker on food topics and business issues within the catering and service industries and is known for his work with brands such as 'Canderel' and 'Philadelphia'.
+In 2015 he created ‘Purple Sauce’ for Premier Inn’s breakfast offering which was launched across the hotel chain’s restaurants.

-With an international reputation, Ed is often in demand for food events worldwide, appearing at Jones the Grocer UAE and Delicious Festival South Africa in 2013, events in Singapore, Mauritius, and at Barbados Food Wine and Rum Festival in 2014, and most recently on board SAGA’s Sapphire cruise ship in 2015.
+With an international reputation, Ed appears at food events worldwide, including Taste of Abu Dhabi 2016, Delicious Festival in South Africa, events in UAE, Singapore, Mauritius, and at Barbados Food Wine and Rum Festival, and on board SAGA’s Sapphire cruise ship.